SleebyRhea/microgit-plugin/README.md

   - Path to the git command that you would like to use

 ## Statusline
+NOTE: In order to use the statusline functions, you MUST make sure the plugin directory name is `microgit` or Micro will not register the plugin correctly.
 This plugin exposes the following functions for statusline configurations:
   - `microgit.numahead`
     - Returns the number of commits ahead of your branches origin